DanWahlin/CopilotAdventures/Challenges/2-Intermediate/The-Lengendary-Duel-of-Stonevale.md

 ### Constraints:

 - Write the simulation using GitHub Copilot and any language you choose.
 Try learning a new language if you're up for the challenge!
 - Ensure efficient algorithms to handle the duel dynamics.
+Ask GitHub Copilot/Chat, "How can I make this code more readable and maintainable?".
 - Providing a graphical user interface for the simulation is optional.

 ### Summary of High-Level Steps to Perform: